Relatively High Debt to Equity Ratio Detected in Shares of American Tower C in the Specialized REITs Industry (AMT, IRM, LAMR, GEO, EXR) | Comtex SmarTrend

 Below are the three companies in the Specialized REITs industry with the highest debt to equity ratios.
 The Debt/Equity ratio measures a company's leverage and a high level often implies that a company has financed much of its growth with debt.

 American Tower C ranks highest with a a debt to equity ratio of 323.8.
-Iron Mountain is next with a a debt to equity ratio of 306.6.
+Following is Iron Mountain with a a debt to equity ratio of 306.6.
 Lamar Advertis-A ranks third highest with a a debt to equity ratio of 231.7.

 Geo Group Inc/Th follows with a a debt to equity ratio of 215.3, and Extra Space Stor rounds out the top five with a a debt to equity ratio of 193.7.